Capgemini/dcx-react-library/README.md

 You have few options to make your components good looking :lipstick::

 1. You provide the styling to match the look and feel of your application passing the class to every component :construction_worker:
-2. :fire: :fire:You use the design system tokens that we built for you :fire: :fire:
+2. :fire: :fire:You use the design system tokens that we built for you (from version 1.0.0) :fire: :fire:

-However if

 ## Components